With the U.S. dollar facing resistance following a 0.25% rate cut, should we be wary of its downside potential?

 - U.S. – Musalem: Remarks by the President of the St. Louis Federal Reserve Bank

-In the U.S. currency market yesterday, the dollar weakened slightly following the release of the FOMC statement, which, as widely expected, announced a 0.25% cut in the policy interest rate.
+In the U.S. currency market yesterday, the U.S. dollar weakened slightly following the release of the FOMC announcement, as the policy rate was cut by 0.25%—in line with market consensus.
 The USD/JPY pair fell from 154.697 to 152.692.On the hourly chart, the price has moved from above the 20-period moving average (MA) to below it.
-On the 4-hour chart, the price has broken below the support line formed by the 20-period MA, and on the daily chart, a pullback has occurred from the +2σ level of the Bollinger Bands.
+On the 4-hour chart, the price has broken below the support line formed by the 20-period MA, and on the daily chart, it has pulled back from the +2σ level of the Bollinger Bands.

-Today's key events include remarks by BOE Deputy Governor Breeden at 11:30, Japan's Leading Economic Index at 14:00, France'strade balance and current account balance, remarks by UK MPC member Pill at 21:15, Canadian employment data at 22:30, the University of Michigan Consumer Sentiment Index at 24:00, remarks by US Fed Governor Bowman at 25:00, and remarks by US St. Louis Fed President Musalem at 28:30.We should remain highly vigilant regarding the downside potential for the US dollar, which has faced resistance following the 0.25% rate cut.
+Today’s economic indicators include remarks by BOE Deputy Governor Breeden at 11:30, Japan’s Leading Economic Index at 14:00, France’s trade balance and current account at 16:45, and at 21:15, remarks by a member of the UK’sremarks by MPC Member Pill, at 22:30: Canada’s employment report, at 24:00: the University of Michigan Consumer Sentiment Index, at 25:00: remarks by Fed Governor Bowman, and at 28:30: remarks by St. Louis Fed President Musalem.We should remain highly vigilant regarding the downside potential for the U.S. dollar, which has faced resistance following a 0.25% rate cut.